pytorch/pytorch.github.io/_posts/2020-1-14-pytorch-1-dot-4-released-and-domain-libraries-updated.md

 * Transformations now support batches and are jitable.
 * An interactive speech recognition demo with voice activity detection is available for experimentation.

-Learn more about torchvision 0.4 [here](https://github.com/pytorch/audio/releases).
+Learn more about torchaudio 0.4 [here](https://github.com/pytorch/audio/releases).

 ### torchtext 0.5